praveenande84/Target-Interview/03 Theory/01 Client/02 CSS/css.md

 }
 ```

 * __Media Type__: Media type describes the general category of devices.
-Possible types of media are screen, print, tv, all, etc.
+Possible types of media are screen, print, tv, all, ...etc.
 * __Media Feature__: Using Media Features, we can write Media Query for a specific feature.
 Examples: width, height, orientation, etc.

 ##### Media Types